 Managing a heritage place

-Before renovating, building something new or subdividing a heritage place, you may need to obtain approval from Council by lodging a development application that shows how the proposal will not detract from the heritage values of the place.
+Before renovating, building something new or subdividing a heritage place, you will need to obtain approval from Council by lodging a development application that shows how the proposal will not detract from the heritage values of the place.

 Find more information including Heritage place fact sheets on Council’s website.